BetonQuest/BetonQuest/documentation/Developer-Documentation/Contributing-Guidelines.md

 git clone https://github.com/BetonQuest/BetonQuest.git
 ```

-**Make sure to set this git config setting in your project before touching any code:**
+**Make sure to set this git config setting in your project before cloning or touching any code:**

 Windows:
 ```
-git config core.autocrlf true
+git config --global core.autocrlf true
 ```
-Linux:
+MacOS & Linux:
 ```
-git config core.autocrlf input
+git config --global core.autocrlf input
 ```

 ### Get ready to create a Pull Request!

 #### Test your changes!
-Pretty self-explanatory, isn't it?
+Please ensure your changes actually work and haven't introduced any bugs.
+Therefore, you should compile the plugin and run it on a local 1.13+ test server.
+Please install any related dependencie!
+If you changed code related to MySQL then setup a MySQL on your machine and test if BetonQuest still saves its data correctly.

 #### Does your change require updates to users configs?
 This would be the case if you removed arguments or renamed e.g. an event.